 Use Case Diagram

+Use case diagram updated

-Use Case: User logs in over the portal
+Use Case: User loginover the portal

-Actor (any user) will be able to login on portal using their credential and lands on the login screen.
+Actor (any user) will be able to login on portal using their credential and lands on the login screen.On clicking the Login link , user will be prompted to input their login in credentials

-Step1: User log in with valid credentials by providing user name and password in their respective fields.
+Step1: User log in with valid credentials by providing user name and password in the respective fields.

-Step 2: After successful login user lands on the page (user dashboard) having options as View inbox.
+Step 2: Upon successful validation of the credentials system allows user to login to the application with landing page as My Page

 Step 3: User should be able to view the status of the application whether it has been approved or under process.